edthedev/edthedev.github.io/blog/comics.md

 - ✓ Rocket Racoon
 - ✓ Howard the Duck (how is he the first Marvel movie?!)
+- ✓ Spider-Ham - a normal spider was bit by a radioactive pig.
 - ✓ Cosmo, the space dog.
 He and Rocket don't get along.
 - Squirrell Girl
 - Beta Ray Bill - Thor, but with a horse's head.
 (His face made a cameo, but I'm not checking this off until we see him lift the hammer and prove he is worthy.)